 Based in San Francisco, Donna’s also going to be jumping around the country a bit — often joined by Dale who’s continuing her frequent commutes to the US for sales, customer and investment meetings.

 A new Org.
-Psychologist means we’re now much brainier
+Psych and data guy means we’re now much brainier

 Helping to refine our methodology, question bank and analysis, and working alongside the product engineers to feed our machine learning engine, Jamie McEwan’s got his work cut out for him.
 Luckily, he’s more than up for the challenge.
 Having worked within recruiting agencies and consultancies his entire career, he’s well practiced in the traditional rules and methodologies of organisational psychology.
 In fact, so well practiced, he’s dead keen to start developing new, smarter ways to think about assessment and testing.
 We like rule breakers over here in Weirdly HQ, so that suits us perfectly.